-A second generation of Google’s “Material Design” user interface overhaul for the Android operating system is rumored to be in the works, with the suggestion that it could be darkening colors and tweaking iconography.
-The purpose of the update, if it is enacted as it appears, would be to improve readability on devices, as well as tweak the way Android responds to touch inputs.
+A second generation of Google’s “Material Design” user interface overhaul appears to be in the works.
+Screenshots from the latest Chrome Canary build for Windows show that the UI will be darkened and Google will continue to move toward a more rounded interface.
+The purpose of the update, if enacted as it appears, would be to improve readability on devices, as well as tweak the way Android responds to touch inputs.

 On a more functional level, Google also appears to be tweaking the way touch support works with the Chrome web browser on Chrome OS.
 There are references to touch optimization elements within the Material Design 2 notes, though they don’t go into any detail.

-All of this is mere speculation at this point, because no official announcement has been made by Google regarding the Chromium commits and Material Design 2.
-However, shortly after this story first broke, the original commits were made private, which would suggest they weren’t intended for public release.
+While these changes are in the works though, they’re not directly linked to any kind of official Material Design announcement.
+However, shortly after this story first broke in February, the original commits were made private, which would suggest they weren’t intended for public release.
 That doesn’t necessarily mean they are legitimate, but it adds a little more weight to the idea that Google has something up its UI design sleeve.

 When you consider too that 9to5Mac received tips just over a year ago about a potential successor to Material Design, it seems quite likely that at some point in the future Google will be making some subtle but substantial changes to how Chrome looks on various devices.